elasticio/sailor-nodejs/README.md

  - Call the shutdown hook, parameters that are passed is from the startup results or ``{}`` if nothing was returned
  - Errors are ignored
  - If shutdown hook won't complete within 60 seconds then container will be killed
- - As soon as user pressed stop, task is marked as inactive and 'webhooks gateway' will start responding with the error to possible data
+ - As soon as user pressed stop, task is marked as inactive and 'webhooks gateway' will start responding with the error (Task either does not exist or is inactive) to possible data

 TBD - log for shutdown hooks?